Category Archives: Belgian Royals

 The religious wedding was held on November 10, 1926, at 11:15 AM in the 13th-century St. Michael and St. Gudula Cathedral in Brussels, Belgium.
 The cathedral was reportedly full an hour before the scheduled ceremony with an estimated 9,000 guests.
 The weather was reported to be bright and mild for a November day.
 Leopold and Astrid set off from the royal palace just before 11:00 AM on a street lined with soldiers, ordinary citizens, and decorations.
 The remainder of the royal entourage followed, all in open carriages.

 The streets of Brussels had not seen such large crowds since Armistice Day in 1918.
-So enthusiastic were the 200,000-300,000 spectators that gathered to see the newly married couple that several injuries were reported due to trampling and crowding.
+So enthusiastic were the 200,000-300,000 spectators gathered to see the newly married couple that several injuries were reported due to trampling and crowding.
 As in Antwerp, Belgian and Swedish flags were displayed on the streets of Brussels.
 An estimated 15,000 soldiers joined the crowds, many World War I veterans who gathered specifically for the occasion.

 Female guests were instructed not to wear black (the color of mourning) or white (as it was thought to be distracting), but instead wore mostly pastel dresses popular at the time.
-Most covered their heads in lace or – in the case of wealthier guests – donned tiaras.
+Most covered their heads in lace or, in the case of wealthier guests, donned tiaras.

-The international press again took delight in reporting Astrid’s and Leopold’s affections for one another, declaring the marriage a true love match and lamenting the long distance that had separated the two during their courtship.
+The international press again took delight in reporting Astrid and Leopold’s affections for one another, declaring the marriage a true love match and lamenting the long distance that had separated the two during their courtship.
 The ceremony was also broadcast on the radio, a first for Belgian royal weddings.

 The ceremony began at 11:30 AM, later than planned due to slow traffic.
 As the couple entered the church, a 21-gun salute sounded.
 The cheering was apparently so loud that the salute could barely be heard.

-A reception from 3:00 PM-5:00 PM followed the religious service amid 3,000 guests, mostly other royals and members of the wedding party.
+A reception from 3:00 PM-5:00 PM followed the religious service with 3,000 guests, mostly other royals and members of the wedding party.
 Shortly after the reception, Leopold and Astrid left by car for an undisclosed honeymoon location.

 The wedding celebrations had hardly ended before speculation began on another Belgian-Scandinavian union – Olav of Norway and Leopold’s sister Marie-Jose.